Reyona/externalSort-f/README.md

 # externalSort-f
-read from file, split and split as file, output into file
+###read from file, split and split as file, output into file
+Just for saving project